-Solving a Linear Equation with One Variable
+Solving an Algebraic Linear Equation with One Variable

 A linear equation with one variable consists of numbers or constants and multiplies of a variable.
 The standard form of such an equation is ax + b = 0, where a and b are constants and x is the variable.
 Often, the equation is in a more complex form.
 The solution of the equation is found by operating on both sides of the equation to get it into the form similar to x = −b/a.